jimburton/M269/tutorials/practice-block-one/README.md

    + Otherwise, set `current` equal to `current.next` and keep looping.
    + If you get beyond the loop then the value you were looking for isn't in the set.
 Return `False`.
 2. Implement the `size` method using the same approach.
-Initialise a counter then using the pattern above to increment it for every item in the set.
+Initialise a counter then use the pattern above to increment it for every item in the set.
 Finally, return the counter.
 3. Implement the `add` method.
 Remember, no duplicates are allowed.
 Use the `member` method to check for that.
 If the new item